 Providers are required to schedule appointments for eligible enrollees in accordance with the minimum appointment availability standards and based on the acuity and severity of the presenting condition, in conjunction with the enrollee's past and current medical history.
 Our Provider Services Department will routinely monitor compliance and seek Corrective Action Plans (CAP), such as panel or referral restrictions, from providers that do not meet accessibility standards.
-Providers are contractually required to meet the National Committee for Quality Assurance (NCQA) standards for timely access to care and services, considering the urgency of and the need for the services.
+Providers are contractually required to meet the Michigan Department of Health and Human Services (MDHHS) and the National Committee for Quality Assurance (NCQA) standards for timely access to care and services, considering the urgency of and the need for the services.